Developing Retention Through a User-Centered Approach

 Phase 1 — Research

 Our goal was to gather a maximum of valuable data from the current users / clients and prospects.
 Define the needs, expectations and project plan.
 We lacked understanding in customer needs and expectations.
 What kind of client would use the app?
-What would they want to acheive?
+What would they want to achieve?
 What are their pain points?

 To fill this gap, we started to listen to users and created a plan in 3 steps.
-First, define a UX project plan with three phases: research, conceptualization, design and testing.
+First, define a UX project plan with three phases: research, conceptualisation, design and testing.
 These phases are not prepared in a linear way.
 They are intertwined, connected, approached in parallel...
 Second, interview real Cetelem users (FR and NL) but also banking app users.
-And finally, investigate the standards and best practices that users are likely to expect in a product like ours (comparative assessesment).
+And finally, investigate the standards and best practices that users are likely to expect in a product like ours (comparative assessment).

 Users want to be autonomous in their product use and management.
 Access to information is key, as they go on their app to see if they have the ability to pay for this or that.
 Their priority is to know their situation, the status of their credits, where they stand.
 We needed to develop something easy, pragmatic, that goes straight to the point.

-Phase 2 — Conceptualization
+Phase 2 — Conceptualisation

 After gathering the users feedback, we worked on an app structure.
-We classified app features by frequency of use / appetance, grouped them and named them.
+We classified app features by frequency of use / appetence, grouped them and named them.
 This needed to be validated / challenged from a user point of view.
 We used the card sorting workshop with a selection of french and dutch speakers.
 This helped us define a clear information architecture and copy aligned with users expectations.

 Once the structure set, we tackled the next steps:

-• We created complete flowcharts: Signup/signin, cash transfer, personal data update...
+• We created complete flowcharts: Sign-up/sign-in, cash transfer, personal data update...

 • We presented our results to stakeholders and created a user story map / backlog

-Takeways from card sorting workshops
+Takeaways from card sorting workshops

 An additional category related to problems using the product, fast contact and reimbursement issue appeared in 5 out of 14 participants.
 The word « Issues » is the most commonly used during our test.
 Then « Urgencies », « SOS » and « Need ».
 It suggests a real fear of having trouble with the lender.